 We ended the first part of the day in the beautiful square Dom Pedro IV.

-Finally, we dedicated the afternoon to sunbathing – among other things to do in Lisbon, we couldn’t leave Lisbon without trying its beaches.
+Finally, we dedicated the afternoon to sunbathing – among other things to do in Lisbon, we couldn’t leave the Portuguese capital without trying its beaches.
 So, we went to Carcavelos beach, 20 minutes by train from the historic centre.

 To end our amazing day in the capital, we visited Lisbon at night – a pleasant time, especially when it’s hot, and definitely one of the things to do in Lisbon!

 As you know, I was born and raised in the north of Portugal and there is a small big rivalry between the north and south of this beautiful country but I have to be honest with you: I was amazed by Lisbon and it’s not a myth, if you visit it you’ll fall in love.
 There are so many things to do in Lisbon, so don’t miss the opportunity and discover the city of the seven hills!